Fire Emblem Engage: Critical reception

-Fire Emblem Engage received "generally favorable" reviews according to the review aggregator Metacritic, where it has an aggregate score of 80/100 based on 127 reviews.
+Fire Emblem Engage received "generally favorable" reviews according to the review aggregator Metacritic, where it has an aggregate score of 80/100 based on 129 reviews.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 84% of critics.
 Reviewers generally considered the gameplay of Engage excellent.
 PJ O'Reilly of Nintendo Life wrote that the gameplay was not merely the best in the series, but was of the finest quality of turn-based tactical RPGs in general.
 Even reviewers who ultimately disliked the game tended to grant this; Hirun Cryer of GamesRadar+ called the work as a whole a missed opportunity, but still acknowledged it as one of the most absorbing turn-based games in years judged by its gameplay.
 Exceptions to this gameplay praise were mostly in the Somniel: the optional minigames there were considered repetitive and uninteresting, although at least skippable.
 The optional quasi-multiplayer modes were generally considered best skipped by reviewers; Will Greenwald of PCMag called these modes underwhelming.
 Reviewers generally thought that the graphics and soundtrack were outstanding, with impressive cutscenes, exciting combat animations, and fitting music for each region.

 Opinions were mixed on the game's story and characters.
 Most reviewers agreed that the plot was weak, although they differed in their views on how much it detracted from the game.
 Mike Mahardy of Polygon called the plot "nothing short of terrible", but admired the pacing and the sharp focus on gameplay: the player can quickly speed through the brief cutscenes and go from battle to battle.
 Chris Carter of Destructoid similarly wrote that the plot had a lot of energy and kept moving forward.
 Melanie Zawodniak of Nintendo World Report, while acknowledging the plot was thinner than previous entries, had a more positive view of the characters of Engage and considered them one of her favorite casts in the franchise.
 Other reviewers were outright hostile to the cast, calling the support conversations between characters boring and the game's writing terrible.